 To inspire discovery in children and families of all backgrounds in our community

-Founded in 1945 as a safe and nurturing place for urban youth, families and seniors, Neighborhood House is a community center in the settlement house tradition serving individuals and families at all stages of life and regardless of income.
-Neighborhood House reaches over 4,000 people annually through wrap-around services including quality early child care, after school programs for youth and teens, adult education for refugees, and parenting support.
+Founded in 1945 as a safe and nurturing place for urban youth, families and seniors, Neighborhood House is a community center serving individuals and families at all stages of life and regardless of income.
+Neighborhood House reaches more than 4,000 people annually through wrap-around services including quality early child care, after school programs for youth and teens, adult education for refugees, parenting support and a food pantry.

 Neighborhood House goals align with major community initiatives aimed at helping people of all ages realize their full potential through